renatoathaydes/Automaton/README.md

 ## Requirements

-To use *Automaton*, you need to clone it from Git and build it with Maven (or your compilation tool of choice) in your local machine.
+To use *Automaton*, you need to clone it from Git and build it with [Gradle](http://www.gradle.org) (or your compilation tool of choice) in your local machine.
+When you build, make sure to either skip the tests or prepare to leave your machine under Automaton's control for a couple of minutes as it runs all the tests (100% test coverage is a goal in this project, so there's a lot of tests).

 If I get a request, I can just email you the jar or even try to get it on the Maven Central.